 |17.||Olympus E-510||Y||- / -||-||-||-||2.0||-||-||-|

 Studio photographers will appreciate that the Nikon D3 (unlike the E-620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the D3 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the E-620 was followed by the Olympus E-600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus E-620 Manual.
+Further information on the features and operation of the D3 and E-620 can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus E-620 Manual.